Ritam-jash/sahjahan_book_shop-1/README.md

 ## License

-This project is open-source and available under the **MIT License**.
+This project is **not open-source**.

+All rights are reserved by the author.
+You may **view or use the code for personal or educational purposes**, but **modification, redistribution, or commercial use is strictly prohibited** without written permission.

+See the [LICENSE](./LICENSE) file for full details.

 ## Contact
 For any queries or contributions, feel free to reach out: